How does this medication work? What will it do for me?

 Parkinsonism: Tetrabenazine works to reduce uncontrolled movement.
 Some people taking tetrabenazine have experienced tremor or stiff muscles with difficulty starting movement, a condition that mimics Parkinson's disease.
 If you experience these signs, contact your doctor as soon as possible.

 Pregnancy: This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication may pass into breast milk.
-If you are a breast-feeding mother and are taking tetrabenazine, it may affect your baby.
+If you are breast-feeding and taking tetrabenazine, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.

 What other drugs could interact with this medication?

 There may be an interaction between tetrabenazine and any of the following: